massung/CHIP-8/README.md

 ```
 Usage: CHIP-8 [-a] [-elf] [-o <bin>] [-b] <ROM|C8>
-  -a         Assemble/load the ROM only; do not run it
+  -a         assemble/load the ROM only; do not run it
-  -eti       Assemble/load the ROM in ETI-660 mode
+  -eti       assemble/load the ROM in ETI-660 mode
-  -o         Save the assembled ROM to <file>
+  -o         save the assembled ROM to <file>
+  -i         when saving the ROM, include the CDP1802 interpreter
-  -b         Break on load
+  -b         break on load
 ```

 Simply pass the filename of the ROM or a .C8 assembly source file to the executable and CHIP-8 will load it, assemble if required, and begin running it.
 If no ROM or C8 file is specified then a the usage is displayed (if `-a` is present) or an empty program is loaded and the UI is launched.

 _Note: The `-eti` flag should be rarely used.
 The ETI-660 loads CHIP-8 programs starting at address 0x600 instead of 0x200.
-Use this flag only if you intend to assemble and run a ROM on actual hardware or if you have a ROM assembled in ETI mode._
+Use this flag only if you intend to assemble and run a ROM on actual hardware or if you have a ROM assembled in ETI mode.
+This flag cannot be used with `-i`._

 Once the program is running, press `H` at any time to see the list of key commands available to you.
 But here's a quick breakdown: